SteveBarnett/human-centred/_posts/2025-04-10-accessibility-ready.md

 - Different screen readers have different levels of support for HTML and ARIA features
 - Different people prefer different screen readers

+When we encounter variations in announcements, we confirm that no information is missing.
+Full details appear in [Resolving variations between screen readers](/2025/04/21/resolving-variations-between-screen-readers/).

 ## Testing overview

 - Code is semantic and valid